konkolorado/kk-plugins/README.rst

 .. note::
    Again, the ``kk.plugin1`` module in these examples doesn't really provide any interesting functionality.
-What is interesting as that in scripts, the user can access the augmented functionality through the familiar ``from kk import _`` interface.
+What is interesting is that in scripts, the user can access the augmented functionality through the familiar ``from kk import _`` interface.